MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-your-call-routing-flow.md

 > [!NOTE]
 > A single Auto attendant can only support a single "dial by" method.
 To allow callers to dial by name and by number, you will need to create an auto attendant that has an option for dial by name and the another for dial by extension.
 Each of these options will route to separate auto attendants configured for these "dial by" scenarios.

-When calls are redirected by an auto attendant or call queue, you can choose from the following call routing destinations:
+An auto attendant or call queue may redirect calls to the following destinations:

 - **Person in the organization** - a person in your organization who is able to receive voice calls.
 This can be an online user or a user hosted on-premises using Skype for Business Server.
 - **Voice app** - another auto attendant or a call queue.
 Choose the resource account associated with the destination.